bagaturchess/Bagatur/Sources/Search/readme.txt

 5. Efficient tracking of the PV (principal variation) from memory and performance perspective
 6. Other little ideas everywhere inside the code ...

-Have a nice usage ... and feel free to contribute at http://sourceforge.net/projects/bagaturchess/develop
+Have a nice usage ... and feel free to contribute.